Fighter kite: Afghanistan

-Kites used range from 0.5-meter to 1.5 meters across.
-The usual name for the sport is gudiparan bazi and for the cutting line tar.
+Kites used range from 0.5 to 1.5 meters across.
+The usual name for the sport is gudiparan bazi and for the cutting line tar, first described in an article online in 2001.
 As elsewhere, the line is traditionally made with a cotton line and coated with a mixture of crushed glass and rice glue.
-However, nylon string with stronger glue is now often the preferred line.
-Kites can go up to 3,500 meters in height depending on the size of the kite.
+However, nylon string with stronger glue is now the more preferred line.
+Kites can fly up to 3,500 meters in height, depending on the size.

-From 1996 to 2001, the Taliban government in Afghanistan outlawed kite fighting, and kite flying, by declaring it "un-Islamic".
-After the fall of the Taliban government kite fighting has returned to the country.
+From 1996 to 2001, the first Taliban government of Afghanistan outlawed kite fighting and flying by declaring it "un-Islamic".
+After the Fall of the Taliban, kite fighting regained popularity in the country.
+Since the Taliban reestablished its second government over Afghanistan, it is not known if the past time has been again outlawed.

 Bangladesh

 As part of the Shakrain festival, people mostly from south Dhaka city engage in kite fighting.
 They fly kites mostly from the rooftops.
 The festival is held in the last day of the Poush month.

 Brazil

 In Brazil, kite fighting is a very popular leisure activity for children, teenagers and even young adults, particularly boys and men.
 As in other countries with similar traditions, injuries are common and motorcyclists in particular need to take precautions.
 The traditional kite (or "pipa"), has pentagonal shape, but simple diamonds similar to fighter kites elsewhere are also very common.